 Step 4: The eyes consist of 3 squares.
 Create a lighter shade of purple paint by adding a little of your white paint to the purple craft paint.
 Paint the eyes as shown above with the darker shade in the middle square.
 Add additional coats if required for even coverage.
 Allow to dry completely.

 Step 5: Using your tape, adhere the painted plexiglass eyes to the inside of the eye holes you made earlier.

 Step 6: Using your tape, attach a strand of the purple fairy lights to the back of each plexiglass eye.
 Add additional strands if you desire a brighter light.
 Keep your battery packs near the front as shown to allow for ease in turning the Enderman eyes on and off.

 Step 7: Cut a smaller rectangle above the Enderman eyes; this allows the costume wearer to see without their visibility being affected by the fairy lights.

 Step 8: Fit your smaller box on the head of the costume wearer.
 Mark the eye area.
 Remove the smaller box, and cut eye holes.
 We are going to add the small box inside the large box.
 Add stuffing of your choice to the large box: newspaper, bubble wrap or poly fill.
 Next, fit your smaller box inside the large painted box and align the smaller box eye holes with the rectangle viewing area you just cut.
 Tape in place.
 Be sure your battery packs are still accessible. (the elastic shown in photo was added as a chin strap - not required.)

-Step 9: Using tape, attach the floralytes or c-lytes to bendable wire in various lengths.
-These will become the Enderman dust particles.
+Step 9: Using tape, attach purple LED Floralytes to bendable wire in various lengths, or if using fairy lights, attach in assorted places to imitate the Enderman dust particles.

 Step 10: Wrap the opposite end of each wire around the costume wearer's arms and legs.
-Tape to secure. (lights shown in the above photo are slightly different than the recommended lights.)
+Tape to secure.
+(Same process if using fairy lights)